bijay007/chat_app/README.md

 # Chat App

-Simple chat app using react-native and apollo-server
+Simple chat app using React-Native and Apollo for managing graphQL queries (client and server)